Frequently Asked Questions

 The outcomes of a Grace education in terms of what we call “outplacement” speaks to the strength of our academic program.
 The list of middle and high schools that Grade 5 graduates of the past five years have attended represents schools that are the best fit for each student.
 They find those schools with one-on-one advising from our Head of School and our Head of Elementary Education.

 In accordance with policies set by the Association of Independent Maryland and DC Schools (AIMS) and the Association of Independent Schools of Greater Washington (AISGW), families whose applications are received and completed by the deadline will be informed of admission decisions about the 2020-2021 school year by Friday, March 6, 2020 after 4:00 p.m.

 All currently enrolled Grace families receiving a Variable Tuition must reapply every school year by providing updated documentation in the TADS system.
 Visit our Affording Grace page and scroll to the bottom for more information.

 Here at Grace, we have a comprehensive security plan that takes into account every aspect of our campus and community.
 We have a secured entrance and exit during school and extended care hours.
 Our entire staff receives First Aid and CPR training each year, and as members of the Episcopal Diocese of Washington, all staff members complete the course Safeguarding God's Children.

 Grace is not a nut-free school, but we do take careful measures to support students with nut allergies.
 Individual classrooms at the Early Childhood level might be declared nut-free for the school year to support our youngest students with allergies.
 Nut-free tables are available at lunchtime.
 Our entire staff receives First Aid and CPR training each year, and our consulting nurse is on-call each school day for assistance.

-For our students in Preschool and Prekindergarten, we provide a daily healthy snack and milk.
+For our students in Preschool and Prekindergarten, we provide milk daily.

 All students are encouraged to bring a snack every day for morning snacktime and recess.

-At lunchtime, Grace provides milk for all students each day.
-Families may choose to participate in our hot lunch delivery program or enjoy pizza lunch on Fridays!
+Families may choose to participate in our hot lunch delivery program.